webplatform/docs/css/properties/grid-column/index.md

 }}
 {{Standardization_Status|W3C Editor's Draft}}
 {{API_Name}}
-{{Summary_Section|Grid column provides a short hand for grid-column-start and grid-column-end.
-It sets an item's column positioning on a grid defined by display: grid;}}
+{{Summary_Section|Grid column provides a shorthand for "grid-column-start" and "grid-column-end."
+It sets an item's column positioning on a grid defined by "display: grid;" }}
 {{CSS Property
 |Initial value=1
 |Applies to=grid item elements